jostoelz/Model-for-the-Selection-of-a-Suitable-Propulsion-Technology-for-Trains-on-the-Radolfzell-Friedrichsh/README.md

-# 📘 Model for Selecting Optimal Drive Technologies for Rail Transport: The Radolfzell–Friedrichshafen Line
+# 📘 Model for the Selection of a Suitable Propulsion Technology for Trains on the Radolfzell-Friedrichshafen Route
 ## 🔗 Online Access

 - Thesis, Project Video, Summary, Presentation, Poster: <https://drive.google.com/drive/folders/1uvtkVMngmoj268icvehPI8oGFRSw08Og>